How to Use Aider: Atomic Git Commits & Architect Mode (2026 Guide)

 git commit -m "Initial commit"

-Changes are not being committed
+Changes aren't being committed

-- Check if
+- Check whether

 High token usage or slow responses